Motiontag API

 }

-Storyline PATCH API
+5.2 Storyline PATCH

 This endpoint allows to update a certain attribute of the storyline of a single user.
 For a storyline item of type Track you can edit the attribute mode.
 For a storyline item of type Stay you can edit the attribute purpose.
 For both types Track and Stay you can edit the attribute misdetected_completely, which indicates that this item should no longer be displayed.
 Note that you can only edit a single attribute per request.
 Currently the only supported operation in the meta object of the JSON body is edit.